-This buttermilk waffle batter is pre-mixed the night before to make for an easy morning.
-The recipe ideal for gluten free or wholegrain flour.
-See the section above for 10 different savoury and sweet additions to this simple recipe.
+This buttermilk waffle batter is mixed the night before to make for an easy morning.
+The recipe is ideal for gluten-free or wholegrain flour.
+See the section above for 10 different savory and sweet additions to this simple recipe.

 - Prep Time: 5 minutes